vizziv/LaTeX-prelude/README.md

 - `\cCrefname`: simultaneous `\crefname` and `\Crefname`
 - Allows spaces in comma-separated list of labels in `\cref` and `\Cref`

-Mechanism for registering alternate versions of names
+Mechanism for registering alternate versions of names:

 - `\crefShortened`: wrap around a `\crefname` or similar to register a shortened version
   - Example: `\crefShortened{\cCrefname{theorem}{Thm.}{Thms.}}`